recentralized/structure/README.md

 ### Meta

 Meta is a document describing the content.
-Each piece of content may have none, some, or all possible information available.
+Each piece of content may have none, some, or all possible information available (see [the full definition](content/meta.go).
 You can use the meta document to find out information about a piece of content.

 The file `/tmp/dst/meta/f4/2a/59131aaf2e5c475f8a35126b034549c05bd5.json` contains: